camchambers/linked-list/README.md

 ## FAQ
 **A linked list exists as a part of the System.Collections.Generic namespace.
 Why reinvent the wheel?**

-Building a solution from scratch allows for mastery (a deep understanding of how all of the pieces of a solution work) and creativity (extending or changing how a solution behaves).
+Building a solution from scratch allows for a deeper understanding of how all of the pieces of a solution work, and for the flexibility of experimenting with how a solution behaves.

 ## Clone